vsrinivas/fuchsia/docs/kernel_cmdline.md

 Any `+` characters in *command* are treated as argument separators, allowing you to pass arguments to an executable.

-## zircon.system.blobstore-init=\<command>
+## zircon.system.blob-init=\<command>

-This option requests that *command* be run once the blobstore partition is mounted.
+This option requests that *command* be run once the blob partition is mounted.
 The given command is expected to mount /system, and then signal its process handle with `ZX_SIGNAL_USER0`.

 *command* may not assume that any other filesystem has been mounted.
-If `zircon.system.blobstore-init-arg` is set, it will be provided as the first argument.
+If `zircon.system.blob-init-arg` is set, it will be provided as the first argument.

-A ramdisk containing `/system` takes precedence over `zircon.system.blobstore-init` and *command* will not be run if a system ramdisk is present. blobstore init will take precedence over a minfs partition with the system GUID, and the minfs partition will not be mounted if `zircon.system.blobstore-init` is set.
+A ramdisk containing `/system` takes precedence over `zircon.system.blob-init` and *command* will not be run if a system ramdisk is present. blob init will take precedence over a minfs partition with the system GUID, and the minfs partition will not be mounted if `zircon.system.blob-init` is set.

 ## zircon.system.disable-automount=<\bool>